-Use the data monitor to monitor dataflow jobs to ensure that they complete successfully or to troubleshoot them if they fail.
+Use the monitor in the data manager to monitor dataflow jobs to ensure that they complete successfully or to troubleshoot them if they fail.

-The Dataflow view of the data monitor shows the status, start time, and duration of the last 10 dataflow jobs and retains the last 7 days of history.
+The Dataflow view of the monitor shows the status, start time, and duration of the last 10 dataflow jobs and retains the last 7 days of history.
 To help you troubleshoot a failed job, you can view error messages about the job, view the run-time details about every transformation that is processed, and download error logs where available.